MaidScientistIzutsumiMarin/tumblrbot/README.md

          - Changed `system` to `system_message` and had slight grammar updates.
          - Changed `prompt` to `user_message`.
    - Moved personal data like keys into `.env` for our safety.
-   - Moved config files into `pyproject.toml`.
+   - Moved config fields into `pyproject.toml`.
-   - Moved scripts into the `src` folder in preparation for [pip] packaging.
+   - Maid the scripts wait for user input before closing so that they can be double-clicked to run.
    - Config options:
       - Added `model_name`.
       - Changed `tumblr_url` to `BLOGNAME` and only requires the blog's name.

 And here is the current to-do list that we may or may not get to:
-- Convert the repository to a [pip] package.
+- Make this repository an installable [pip] package.
 - Move config values into a separate file.
 - Create a setup script to handle everything for you because we love you.
-- Add retry logic for generating posts (if it proves to be an issue).
+- Add retry logic for generating drafts (if it proves to be an issue).
-- Add config options to adjust post generation behavior.
+- Add config options to adjust draft generation behavior.
 - Add documentation to code.
 - Use [tiktoken](https://pypi.org/project/tiktoken) to more accurately adjust generated draft length.
 - Finish updating the README.